How do I see a Counselor at Berkeley City College?

 SEP AND OTHER APPOINTMENTS: In-depth transfer counseling, student education plans (SEP), transcript evaluation, personal counseling and other concerns.
 Please call (510) 981-5036 to schedule an appointment with a counselor.

-FILING A PETITION FOR AN AA/AS DEGREE OR CERTIFICATE: If you plan to file a petition for an AA/AS Degree or Certificate at Berkeley City College, please fill out the correct petition form and meet with a counselor on a drop-in appointment by the due date set by the college which is five (5) days prior to the District Office deadline date posted on the semester calendar.
+FILING A PETITION FOR AN AA/AS DEGREE OR CERTIFICATE: If you plan to file a petition for an AA/AS Degree or Certificate at Berkeley City College, please fill out the correct petition form and schedule an appointment to meet with a counselor before the due date for submitting the petition to the District.
 If you have questions regarding BCC’s petition procedures, please call 510/981-5036 for information.

 PACE (Program for Adult Education): Students in the PACE Program and those interested in enrolling in the program please call (510) 981-2864 for more information.